 But today isn’t 4 months ago.
 So instead I stand up and say, “I’ll start warming up.”
 And I do exactly that.

-It wasn’t until after 10 minutes that I started sinking some threes.
-Diane offered to help.
-She stood on the right side of the ring, passing me the balls.
+It’s not until after 10 minutes that I start sinking some threes.
+Diane offers to help.
+She stands on the right side of the ring, passing me the balls.

-“What was your record again?”
-She asked when I was on my third ball.
+“What’s your record again?”
+She asks when I’m on my third ball.

-I took the shot and it went in clean.
+I take the shot and it went in clean.
 “7 consecutive.
 That was my third.
 Keep track of it for me.
 I’m in the mood to beat some records.”

-She raised her perfectly trimmed eyebrows at me.
-There was a challenge in her eyes, goading me.
+She raises her perfectly trimmed eyebrows at me.
+There’s a challenge in her eyes, goading me.
 I gladly accept her challenge.